6 reasons not to pay off your mortgage early

 » MORE: The tax benefits of owning a home: must-know deductions and secrets

 Don’t neglect your retirement savings in favor of paying off your home faster.
 Not only are you jeopardizing your long-term financial security, but you could be missing out on money-saving tax benefits.
-Contributions to retirement accounts like 401(k)s or IRAs offer tax advantages that can bump you into a lower tax bracket, meaning you can owe less when April rolls around.
+Contributions to retirement accounts like 401(k)s or individual retirement accounts (IRAs) offer tax advantages that can bump you into a lower tax bracket, meaning you can owe less when it’s time to file your taxes.

 Plus, any money you invest in your retirement today will have the power of compound interest to help it grow.
 If you put off your retirement savings to pay off debt, you miss out on the chance of having your savings compound.

-If you’re devoting more funds toward your mortgage repayment than other savings vehicles, you could be missing out big time.
-This is especially true if you’re repaying your mortgage at a lower interest rate than what the current annual percentage yields (APYs) are, or if you can refinance in order to do so.
+If you’re devoting more funds toward your mortgage repayment than other savings vehicles, you could be missing out on investment returns.
+This is especially true if you’re repaying your mortgage at a lower interest rate than whatever the current annual percentage yields (APYs) on high-yield savings accounts are or the average annual stock market return, which is around 10%.

-Yes, your home is an investment.
-And hopefully you will one day sell your property for more than you bought it for (if you so choose).
-However, it’s best to diversify your savings and never keep all your money in one investment.
+While your home is an investment, it’s best to diversify your savings and never keep all your money in one investment.
 Evaluate the potential returns and growth opportunities offered by other savings vehicles, such as:

 Not all debt is considered bad debt.
-Mortgage loans are considered “good” debt because it’s backed by your home and can increase in value over time.
+Mortgage loans are considered good debt because they’re backed by your home and can increase in value over time.
 Plus, mortgages come with relatively low interest rates compared to some other loans like credit cards and personal loans.

-Focusing on your higher-interest debt first can help you save more in the long run.
-It’s also simply more motivating to pay off a credit card, auto loan or personal loan than to tackle a 15- or 30-year mortgage.
+Focusing on paying down higher-interest debt first can help you save more in the long run.
+It’s also often more motivating to pay off a smaller balance on a credit card, auto loan or personal loan than to tackle a 15- or 30-year mortgage.

 Putting all your financial resources into your home can increase your investment risk, primarily due to fluctuations in the real estate market.
 While real estate has historically been considered a stable investment, there can be seasons of low home prices or situations where an area loses property value significantly.